ABOUT THE DIRECTOR

 Anderson Hall houses students in 54 double rooms.
-The hall is home to three special interest floors: the Substance-Free lifestyle floor on the fifth floor, the Sport Management Living Learning Community (coming fall 2014) and the Students Entering Nursing, Science and Engineering, or SENSE, Living Learning Community on the third floor.
+The hall is home to two Living Learning Communities: the Sport Management Living Learning Community (coming fall 2014) on the fourth floor and the Students Entering Nursing, Science and Engineering, or SENSE, Living Learning Community on the third floor.
 Fifth floor Anderson is general housing.

-There is a large common lounge on the second floor with a Ping-Pong table, flat screen television and lots of seating.
+A large common lounge on the second floor has a Ping-Pong table, flat screen television and plentiful seating.
 Smaller lounges on the third and fifth floors have televisions and seating, and the hall features a full kitchen that both Anderson and Woodward residents can use.
 The hall has vending machines conveniently located in the lobby.
 The floors are mixed gender.